 The island itself has little in the way of development with no ATMs, cars, hotels or clubs – a few simple cafes and restaurants and endless sandy beaches stretching along its four-mile length.
 More importantly, there is the Armona lifestyle, which is deliciously chilled, laid-back and worry-free.
 In the summer months, islanders walk around in swimming costumes and shorts, and everyone is very relaxed.
 The Ria Formosa (translation: beautiful coastal inlet / beautiful river), a protected natural park since 1987, consists of over 18.000ha of estuary and wetland with Olhão at its mouth and the wild Atlantic beyond.
 This area is lovingly protected by the Portuguese for its outstanding natural beauty.

 Pronounced "oll-yowng", Olhão, the nearest town, is the Algarve's largest fishing port with an active waterfront and pretty, bustling lanes in its old quarter.
 A rare gem, its centre is crumbling, charming, faded, and stuffed full of appealingly batty characters.
-There aren’t many sights, but the flat-roofed, Moorish-influenced neighbourhoods and North African feel make it a pleasant place to wander.
+Over the last ten years, the town has been smartened up considerably and featured in many travel magazines.
+There are now very few old buildings that are yet to be restored.
+The flat-roofed, Moorish-influenced neighbourhoods and North African feel make it a very pleasant place to wander.
+Walk along the promenade from the jetty to the other end where the hotel is and you will notice how the town has been smartened up!
 The town’s fish restaurants draw the crowds, as does the morning fish and vegetable market on Avenida 5 de Outubro, best visited on Saturday..
 Around 80% of Portugal's clams are fished here, around its four low islands.

-Note regarding prices-Prices are based on five persons using the house which we believe provides the most comfortable stay as all bedrooms have double beds, the smallest being a 4ft 6 inch (135 cm) bed, the largest 160cms.
-A 10% surcharge is applied for a party of six (excluding children under 12 months).
-The owners reserve the right to exercise their discretion in terms of accepting or rejecting any booking requests for six persons.
+Note regarding prices-Prices are based on six persons using the house, an additional person will attract a 10-15% surcharge depending on age..
+All bedrooms have double beds, the smallest bedroom has a triple bunk with a 4ft 6 inch (135 cm) bed below and single bed above.
+The largest bed is 160cms in the main bedroom.
+The owners reserve the right to exercise their discretion in terms of accepting or rejecting any booking requests for 7 persons.